War censorship exposes Putin’s leaky internet controls | WTOP News

 “Look, guys the only space the Russians have to talk about Ukraine. and what is going on in Russia. is Facebook,” Soldatov, now exiled in London. wrote on Facebook in the war’s first week.
 “You cannot just, like, kill our access.”

-Yet the Kremlin’s latest censorship efforts have also revealed serious shortcomings in the government’s bigger plans to straightjacket the internet.
-Any Russian with a modicum of tech smarts can circumvent Kremlin efforts to starve Russians of fact.
+Yet the Kremlin’s latest censorship efforts have revealed serious shortcomings in the government’s bigger plans to straightjacket the internet.
+Any Russian with a modicum of tech smarts can circumvent government efforts to starve Russians of fact.

+For instance, the government has so far had only limited success blocking the use of software known as virtual private networks, or VPNs, that allows users to evade content restrictions.
+The same goes for Putin’s attempts to restrict the use of other censorship-evading software.

 That puts providers of internet bandwidth and associated services sympathetic to Ukraine’s plight in a tough spot.
 On one side, they face public pressure to punish the Russian state and economic reasons to limit services at a time when bills might well go unpaid.
 On the other, they’re wary of helping stifle a free flow of information that can counter Kremlin disinformation — for instance, the state’s claim that Russia’s military is heroically “liberating” Ukraine from fascists.